 In late 1944 the Mark 18 electric torpedo was introduced.
 This weapon ran slower than the steam torpedo, 30 knots.
-However, it did not produce the tell-tale bubble stream of its predecessor.
+However it did not produce the tell-tale bubble stream of its predecessor.
 Sub commanders were no longer forced to escape after the first torpedo salvo.
 Under ideal conditions, ship after ship could be sunk as the escorts circled frantically searching for the unseen attacker.

-Most torpedoes were therefore fired at a range of 1.000-3.000 vards The best torpedo track was one which was perpendicular to the course of
+Most torpedoes were therefore fired at a range of 1,000-3,000 yards.
+The best torpedo track was one which was perpendicular to the course of the target ship.
 This provided the largest potential target area.
-Head on shots or stern shots were unlikely to hit their target.
+Head-on shots or stern shots were unlikely to hit their target.